Blendify/blender-manual/blender_docs/manual/render/audio/speaker.rst

 Options
 =======

 ..
-These descriptions are the same as the tool tips
+These descriptions are the same as the tooltips

 Sound